HariSekhon/Knowledge-Base/terragrunt.md

 A thin wrapper around [Terraform](terraform.md) which adds lots of sourcing and templating capabilities.

-Uses the same arguments as Terraform and passes them to the `terraform` command.
+Uses the same arguments as Terraform and passes all args to the `terraform` command except for `--version` and `--terragrunt-*`.

 This was designed to reduce duplication when using Terraform code and support things like variables, expressions, functions and relative roots in `provider` and `backend` blocks.